Marco Petrelli

 Settore scientifico-disciplinare: Letterature Anglo-americane ANGL-01/B

-Marco Petrelli is a tenure-track Assistant Professor (RTDb) of Anglo-American Literatures at the Department of Philology, Literature and Linguistics, University of Pisa.
-He holds a Ph.D. in English-language Literatures from the University of Rome "Sapienza" and has previously taught at the Universities of Catania, Parma, Turin, and Bologna.
+Marco Petrelli is a tenure-track Assistant Professor (RTDb) of Anglo-American Literatures in the Department of Philology, Literature and Linguistics at the University of Pisa.
+He holds a Ph.D. in English-Language Literatures from Sapienza University of Rome and has previously taught at the Universities of Catania, Parma, Turin, and Bologna.

-In 2021 he obtained the Italian National Scientific Qualification (ASN – Abilitazione Scientifica Nazionale) for the position of Associate Professor; and in 2025 the ASN for the position of Full Professor.
+In 2021 he obtained the Italian National Scientific Qualification (ASN – Abilitazione Scientifica Nazionale) as Associate Professor, and in 2025 as Full Professor.

 Didattica